-Council shall establish a Financial Hardship Panel comprising the Chief Executive Officer or his/ her delegate, General Manager Corporate Services and General Manager Assets & Services.
+Council shall establish a Financial Hardship Panel comprising the Chief Executive Officer Chief Financial Officer and General Manager Infrastructure and Environment or their delegates.

 Applications/ applicants for assistance shall:

-- 1. require submission of relevant financial and/or circumstantial information to support the case; - 2. be treated confidentially; - 3. be treated with dignity & respect and in a manner that respects their privacy; - 4. be treated in a manner that does not increase their emotional burden; and - 5. be assessed on the merits of the individual case and having regard to treating all applicants in a fair and equitable manner.
+- require submission of relevant financial and/or circumstantial information to support the case; - 2. be treated confidentially; - 3. be treated with dignity & respect and in a manner that respects their privacy; - 4. be treated in a manner that does not increase their emotional burden; and - 5. be assessed on the merits of the individual case and having regard to treating all applicants in a fair and equitable manner.